 COVID-19 VACCINE INFORMATION

-Currently, two vaccines are authorized and recommended in the United States for people aged 16 years and older to prevent COVID-19:
+Currently, three vaccines are authorized and recommended in the United States to prevent COVID-19:

 COVID-19 vaccines teach our immune systems how to recognize and fight the virus that causes COVID-19.
 It typically takes a few weeks after vaccination for the body to build protection (immunity) against the virus that causes COVID-19.
 That means it is possible a person could still get COVID-19 just after vaccination.
 This is because the vaccine has not had enough time to provide protection.